 2. Wet Wipes- Similar to diapers, we left a month’s supply of wet wipes.
 Don’t forget to label these as well with your child’s name.

 4. Change of clothes- This one is important since kids have accidents, get messy, and generally just need extra clothes.
-Place them in a plastic Ziploc bag and label them.
+Please place them in a plastic Ziploc bag and label them.

-5. Crib Sheets– Some daycares provide crib sheets.
+5. Crib Sheets /Nap Mat– Some daycares provide crib sheets.
 Ours asked to send one from home.
 We leave one on Monday and bring it back on Friday to wash it.
 Pack the crib sheet in a Ziploc bag and label it with your child’s name.
 Also, check with the daycare to get the correct size for the sheets.

 6. Outside gear– We left a tube of sunscreen (I also included a sponge for easy application), a sunhat, and bug spray at the center.
 Place all of these in one Ziploc bag labeled Outside Play Time and name.